Akrem-Alamine/JobScraper/README.md

 # Job Scraping Project: Glassdoor, LinkedIn, Welcome to the Jungle, Indeed

-This project aims to scrape job listings from multiple websites, starting with Glassdoor.
+This project scrapes job listings from multiple websites, starting with Glassdoor.
 Future support for LinkedIn, Welcome to the Jungle, and Indeed is planned.

-## Current Status: Glassdoor Scraper
-- Scrapes internship/job listings from Glassdoor using Selenium and Chrome remote debugging.
-- Extracts job title, link, and full description.
-- Results are printed to the console (future: export to CSV/JSON).
+## What's New
+- Automatic 10-second wait for results to load (no manual input required)
+- Summarizes job descriptions using Groq LLM (with a supported model, e.g., llama-3-8b-8192)
+- Handles and closes modal dialogs automatically during scraping
+- Saves results in a structured jobs.json file (title, link, summary)

 ## Setup
 1. Python 3.9+